medmunds/rainmachine-weather-purpleair/README.md

 You'll add this project's "PurpleAir Parser" to your RainMachine as a custom weather service.

+1. First, you'll need a PurpleAir API key.
+There's no charge.
+   Request a key by emailing the address found on the [PurpleAir contact page][purpleair-contact].

+   (This code queries data once an hour, so is well under PurpleAir's API rate limits.)

-1. First, find a PurpleAir sensor near you.
+2. Next, find a PurpleAir sensor near you.

    On the [PurpleAir sensor map][purpleair-map], zoom into your location, find a sensor that looks promising, and get its **sensor id**.